use-ink/ink-docs/docs/datastructures/hashmap.md

 > **NOTE:** The contract caller is not the same as the origin caller.
 If a user triggers a contract which then calls a subsequent contract, the `self.env().caller()` in the second contract will be the address of the first contract, not the original user.

-`self.env().caller()` can be used a number of different ways.
-In the examples above, we are basically creating an "access control" layer which allows a user to modify their own value, but no one else.
-You can also do things like define a contract owner during contract deployment:
+`self.env().caller()` can be used in a number of different ways.
+In the example above, we are basically creating an "access control" layer which only allows users to access their own values.
+You can also save the contract owner during contract deployment for future references:

 ```rust